Oiha-dev/MealPlanner-Java/README.md

 ## 🚀 How to run the project

 To run the project, you will need to have Java installed on your computer.
-If you don't have it, you can download it [here](https://www.oracle.com/java/technologies/javase-jdk11-downloads.html).
+If you don't have it, you can download it [here](https://www.oracle.com/java/technologies/javase-jdk21-downloads.html).

-1. Clone the repository (or get it from teh release):
+1. Clone the repository (or get it from the release):
 ```bash
 git clone https://github.com/yourusername/MealPlanner-Java.git
 cd MealPlanner-Java